root-project/web/manual/graphics/index.md

 Curly lines and the curly arcs are special kinds of lines that are used to draw Feynman diagrams.

-- Use the [TCurlyLine](https://root.cern/doc/master/classTCurlyLine.html) and the [TCurlyArc](https://root.cern/doc/master/classTCurlyArc.html) constructors to create curly lines and arcs for Feynman diagrams.
+- Use the {% include ref class="TCurlyLine" %} and the {% include ref class="TCurlyArc" %} constructors to create curly lines and arcs for Feynman diagrams.

 {% highlight C++ %}